 I also had the honor that spring in 2008 of meeting people who knew Dietrich Bonhoeffer personally.
 I wrote about meeting them in the preface to the 10th anniversary edition of my Bonhoeffer biography.
 Here is the excerpt that appeared in National Review last year.
 Please share it with anyone you are able.

-At left I am pictured with the elder sister of Dietrich’s fiancee, Ruth-Alice von Bismarck.
+Above I am pictured with the elder sister of Dietrich’s fiancee, Ruth-Alice von Bismarck.
 As a teenager her grandmother took her and all her siblings (including Dietrich’s then 12-year-old fiancee to be) to hear Dietrich preach each Sunday at Finkenwalde, in what was then Prussia and is today Poland.
 Susanne and I spent an absolutely extraordinary afternoon with Ruth-Alice in 2008, and in 2013 she went to glory.
 I will never forget saying goodbye to her, when she said how grateful she was to Dietrich and to her sister Maria for bringing us together.

 In the photo below I am with Dietrich’s niece, Renate, who married his best friend, Eberhard Bethge.
 She was at the center of many of the central events in my Bonhoeffer biography.
 Susanne and I spent a memorable afternoon with her at her home in 2008 the day after our visit with Ruth-Alice von Bismarck.
 She went to her eternal reward only two years ago, in 2019.
 Both of these women were unfailingly gracious to us and we will always treasure those afternoons with them.

-Here is my maiden speech on Bonhoeffer on April 9th in 2010, the 65th anniversary of his death.
+Above is my maiden speech on Bonhoeffer on April 9th in 2010, the 65th anniversary of his death.